Organ donation (taking from a living person)

 • His spouse

-• The spouse of his father or mother
+• The spouse of the parent

 • His son or daughter